Documentation Index

 What is an Endpoint Connection?

-- Standardize API calls - Define reusable endpoint configurations with consistent authentication and request formatting
+- Standardize API calls — Define reusable configurations with consistent auth and request formatting

 Creating an Endpoint Connection